-Our bodies produce several kinds of wastes, including sweat, carbon dioxide gas, feces (stool), and urine.
-These wastes exit the body in different ways.
+Our bodies produce several kinds of wastes, including sweat, carbon dioxide gas, feces (stool or poop), and urine (pee).
+These wastes leave the body in different ways.
 Sweat is released through pores in the skin.
 Water vapor and carbon dioxide are exhaled from the lungs.
 And undigested food materials are formed into feces in the intestines and excreted from the body as solid waste in bowel movements.

 Urine, which is produced by the kidneys, contains the byproducts of metabolism — salts, toxins, and water — that end up in the blood.
 The kidneys and urinary tract (which includes the kidneys, ureters, bladder, and urethra) filter and eliminate these waste substances from our blood.
 Without the kidneys, waste products and toxins would soon build up in the blood to dangerous levels.

-In addition to eliminating wastes, the kidneys and urinary tract also regulate many important body functions.
-For example, the kidneys monitor and maintain the body's balance of water, ensuring that our tissues receive enough water to function properly and be healthy.
+Besides eliminating wastes, the kidneys and urinary tract also regulate many important body functions.
+For example, the kidneys monitor and maintain the body's balance of water, ensuring that our tissues receive enough water to work properly and be healthy.

 When doctors take a urine sample, the results reveal how well the kidneys are working.
-For example, blood, protein, or white blood cells in the urine may indicate injury, inflammation, or infection of the kidneys, and glucose in the urine may be an indication of diabetes.
+For example, blood, protein, or white blood cells in pee may indicate injury, inflammation, or infection of the kidneys, and glucose in the urine may be an indication of diabetes.

 Although the two kidneys work together to perform many vital functions, people can live a normal, healthy life with just one kidney.
 In fact, some people are born with just one of these bean-shaped organs.
 If one kidney is removed, the remaining one will enlarge within a few months to take over the role of filtering blood on its own.

 Every minute, more than 1 quart (about 1 liter) of blood goes to the kidneys.
 About one fifth of the blood pumped from the heart goes to the kidneys at any one time.